ftldb/ftldb/README.md

 > old [feature comparison](http://freemarker.org/fmVsVel.html) for more details.

 FTLDB is an enhancement of FreeMarker for working with databases via JDBC.
-It provides FTL methods for retrieving data from database queries and calls.
+It provides FTL methods for retrieving data from a database with queries and calls.
 It also provides extra PL/SQL functionality for working in Oracle Database.

 FTLDB may work either as a database application or as an external utility.
 We call it *server-side* and *client-side* mode correspondingly.